-- to providers of financial services, insurance and investment products and services in respect of whom you request us to submit applications on your behalf and to receive updates from such providers in order for us to provide our services to you throughout the lifetime of our relationship with you;
+- to providers of financial services, insurance and investment products and services in order for us to undertake research for you, submit applications on your behalf and to receive updates from such providers in order for us to provide our services to you throughout the lifetime of our relationship with you.

-- to other financial institutions or regulatory bodies with whom information is shared for money laundering checks, credit risk reduction and other fraud and crime prevention purposes;
+- to other financial institutions or regulatory bodies with whom information is shared for money laundering checks and other fraud and crime prevention purposes.

 Our legal basis for processing personal information